 Hi, i'm Marianne Maschal, founder of Microflora garden co.…

-I believe that composting is not only nature's way of recycling, but that the experiment of it has the potential to solve some of our global waste problems.
-Compost is the foundation of my gardening, and I want to be part of growing the movement, diverting as much of our organic matter away from the landfill and back into the soil where it is needed.
+Compost is the foundation of my gardening, and I want to be part of growing the movement, diverting as much of our community’s organic matter away from the landfill and back into the soil where it is needed.